 2012 Acura TSX Sport Wagon Interior

-Reviewers say the interior of the 2012 Acura TSX Sport Wagon isn’t perfect, but it is very good.
-Build quality is high, seats are comfortable and there is plenty or cargo room.
-Most auto writers like that the TSX Sport Wagon has a long list of standard features, and say that opting for the Technology package makes the electronics on this wagon downright impressive.
+Reviewers say the interior of the 2012 Acura TSX Sport Wagon isn’t perfect, but is very good.
+Build quality is high, seats are comfortable and there is plenty of cargo room.
+Most auto writers like that the TSX Sport Wagon has a long list of standard features, and say that opting for the technology package makes the electronics on this wagon downright impressive.

 The 2012 Acura TSX Sport Wagon seats five people in two rows, and leather upholstery is standard.
 Reviewers say the seats are supportive and comfortable, even for long drives.
 An eight-way power driver’s seat is standard.
 Reviewers say even the rear seat is fairly roomy for a wagon, though taller adults may be cramped.

-Reviewers say that the 2012 Acura TSX Sport wagon has a high-tech, high-quality interior, though the dash does have a lot of buttons, which can take some getting used to.
-Most features, like satellite radio, a seven-speaker stereo, Bluetooth and USB port with iPod integration are standard.
-But, if you opt for the technology package you get navigation, solar-sensing climate control, a rear view camera and traffic and weather alerts.
-Though technology package adds to the TSX Sport Wagon’s price, several reviews say it’s worth it.
-One favorite feature is Acura’s Song By Voice system.
+Reviewers say that the 2012 Acura TSX Sport Wagon has a high-tech, high-quality interior, though the dash does have a lot of buttons, which can take some getting used to.
+Most features, like satellite radio, a seven-speaker stereo, Bluetooth and a USB port with iPod integration are standard.
+But, if you opt for the technology package, you get navigation, solar-sensing climate control, a rearview camera and traffic and weather alerts.
+Though the technology package adds to the TSX Sport Wagon’s price, several reviews say it’s worth it.
+One favorite feature of reviewers is Acura’s Song By Voice system.
 Using a Bluetooth-enabled music player, you can stream music wirelessly through the TSX Sport Wagon’s stereo and control it with voice commands.

 A few reviewers mention that the center stack is button-heavy and not as modern as some other interiors, but they don’t generally mind, as they found that the electronics are relatively intuitive.

 The 2012 Acura TSX Sport Wagon has 25.8 cubic feet of cargo space with all seats in use.
-When the backseats are folded, it has a cavernous 60.5 cubic feet of space.
+When the back seats are folded, it has a cavernous 66.2 cubic feet of space.
 That’s very good for the class.
-Reviewers like that the amount of cargo space rivals some SUVs.
-Plus, since the TSX is a wagon, it’s lower to the ground which makes loading heavy items easier.
+Reviewers like that the amount of cargo space rivals some SUVs'.
+Plus, since the TSX is a wagon, it’s lower to the ground, which makes loading heavy items easier.
 Reviewers also like the smaller storage spaces, including three hidden bins below the cargo floor.
 If you opt for the technology package, the TSX Sport Wagon comes with an automatic rear liftgate.